Video games have no consequences for the well-being of players, according to an Oxford study | Health | Magazine

 “Currently there is not enough data and evidence for governments to make laws and regulations that restrict gambling among certain population groups,” said Matti Vuorre, one of the authors of the new study.

-“We know that we need much more data on problem gamblers from many more platforms in order to inform (gaming) policy and advise parents and health professionals,” said colleague Andrew K. Przybylski.
+“We know that we need much more data on gamers from many more platforms to be able to inform (video game) policies and advise parents and health professionals,” said his colleague Andrew K. Przybylski.
 (YO)